astutespruce/sarp-connectivity/analysis/prep/network/README.md

 ### 1. Download NHDPlus HR data:

 Run `download.py`.
 This will download NHDPlus HR data by HUC4 into `data/nhd/source/huc4`.
 For now, you need to unzip these files manually into that directory.

+WARNING: NHD HR+ data are currently in beta.
+There are data issues, including, but not limited to miscoded flowlines, spurious NHD areas, and fragemented adjacent waterbodies.

 ### 2. Run any special preprocessing scripts or hand-inspect NHD data